Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure each required field displays an error message when not filled in.
-- Complete form details, and each time leave a required filled empty and try and `UPDATE INFORMATION`.
+- Complete form details, and each time leave a required field empty and try and `UPDATE INFORMATION`.
-  An error messages should be displayed each time, informing user the field which is missing information.
+  An error message should be displayed each time, informing user the field which is missing information.
 - Fill in all fields correctly and `UPDATE INFORMATION`.
 - Ensure profile form details saved are used as default